 STEP 1.
-Complete, Print and Bring the following documents to Oxy Human Resources.

-- ♦ I-9 form.

-- ♦ Log into the GLACIER link that was emailed to you and complete.
-Once you are done, print the form.
-NOTE: If you cannot find the email, contact Shirley Wang at swang@oxy.edu and request for a new link.

-- passport with visa stamp

-- ♦ I-94 Arrival/Departure Record
+Complete, Print and Bring the following documents to Oxy Human Resources. \Diamond I-9 form.
+Log into the GLACIER link that was emailed to you and complete. \Diamond Oxy Human Resources Once you are done, print the form.
+NOTE: If you cannot find the www.oxy.edu/human-resources email, contact Shirley Wang at swang@oxy.edu and request for a new Phone: link.
+(323) 259-2613 Email: studentemploy-I-20 \Diamond ment@oxy.edu \Diamond passport with visa stamp I-94 Arrival/Departure Record \Diamond